-Míocar is a revolutionary 100% electric vehicle (EV) nonprofit carsharing service now serving the San Joaquin Valley and will manage Stockton Mobility Collective carsharing service.
-Míocar is available to anyone 21 years old or older with a valid driver’s license, relatively clean driving record, and a valid credit, debit or bank card.
+Míocar is a revolutionary 100% electric vehicle (EV) nonprofit carsharing service now serving the San Joaquin Valley.
+Míocar is available to anyone 21 years old or older with a valid driver’s license, a relatively clean driving record, and a valid credit, debit, or bank card.

 When will the cars be ready for use?